 Running a sync

-From the User Sync tab, find your saved sync configuration and select Run.
+From the Import & Sync tab, find your saved sync configuration and select Run.

 Upload your file

-Upload the Excel file containing the users to import.
+Upload the Excel file containing the users you want to import.
 The file must use the same column structure as the template.

 Preview

-Before any changes are made, the system classifies every row in your file:
+Before the system applies any changes, it classifies every row in your file to help you audit the impact:

 ClassificationMeaning

-UpdatedUser exists and at least one field will change
+UpdatedUser exists, and the sync will modify at least one field.

-SkippedUser matches an existing record with no changes, or is excluded by a behavior rule
+SkippedUser matches an existing record with no changes, or a behavior rule excluded them.

-ErrorRow has validation errors and will not be imported
+ErrorRow has validation errors and the system will not import it.

 Sync preview screen showing classification counts before execution